Estimated reading time: 5 minutes

-They are well mannered and polite while sharing differing opinions – and have good communication skills.
+They are well-mannered and polite while sharing differing opinions – and have good communication skills.

-They share their thoughts openly but are professional in how they communicate.
+Team members share their thoughts openly but are professional in how they communicate.

 They are sensitive to the feelings of team members and respectfully listen to the thoughts and ideas of others.